 How much do British people spend on their spooky celebrations every year?
 Find the latest Halloween statistics here.

 Whether you don a scary outfit, buy sweets for trick-or-treaters or perhaps even trick-or-treat yourself, there’s no escaping Halloween as October draws to a close each year.
-We looked into how much money is spent on Halloween in the UK each year and what Halloween products are making our money disappear.
+We looked into how much money is spent on Halloween from our bank accounts in the UK each year and what Halloween products are making our money disappear.
 Find out the latest Halloween statistics here.